-Should the vice president for student affairs or designee determine that sufficient grounds exist for further review, the Academic Review Board will adjudicate the appeal in a hearing with the participation of the course instructor(s) or designee and the involved student, both of whom are required to participate in the proceedings.
-The purpose of the hearing will be to make a recommendation to the vice provost for education or designee as to whether the course instructor's initial decision should be upheld, vacated or modified based on a preponderance of the evidence standard.
-A preponderance of the evidence means that it is more likely than not that student violated the University Policy on Academic Integrity.
+Should the vice president for student affairs or designee determine that sufficient grounds exist for further review, the Academic Responsibility Panel will adjudicate the appeal in a proceeding with the participation of the course instructor(s) or designee and the involved student, both of whom are required to participate in the proceedings.
+The purpose of the proceedings will be to make a recommendation to the vice provost for education or designee as to whether the course instructor's initial decision should be upheld, vacated, or modified based on a preponderance of the evidence standard.
+A preponderance of the evidence means that it is more likely than not that the student violated the University Policy on Academic Integrity.

-The course instructor(s) will be asked to provide all documentation related to the case if not already submitted, including the email to the student documenting the course-level action and supporting evidence related to the violation, to be considered by the Academic Review Board.
-Appropriate redaction will be made by the Office of Community Standards and Integrity prior to board member review.
+The course instructor(s) will be asked to provide all documentation related to the case if not already submitted, including the email to the student documenting the course-level action and supporting evidence related to the violation, to be considered by the Academic Responsibility Panel.
+Appropriate redaction will be made by the Office of Community Responsibility prior to the review.